Nom-nom-hub/forge-ai/CONTRIBUTING.md

 ## Development Setup

-1. Install Go 1.21+
+1. Install Go 1.19+
+2. Install Docker (for containerized execution)
-2. Clone your fork of the repository
+3. Clone your fork of the repository
-3. Run `go mod tidy` to install dependencies
+4. Run `make deps` to install dependencies
-4. Run tests with `go test ./...`
+5. Run `make test` to run tests

 ## Coding Standards